julienvincent/flum/readme.md

 # forms

 Yep.
-Another react forms library.
-I just had to add my own to the list.
+Another forms library for react.
+I just had to add my own to the never ending list of form libraries.
+Just finding a name took longer than the time spent writing this library.

-The main aim of this library was to provide the bare basics that you would want in a forms library.
-This is perfect if you want full control of the input components and validation steps in your form.

 ## Usage example